harvesthq/chosen/contributing.md

     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.
+**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).

+<a name="code-conventions"></a>
+#### Chosen Code Conventions

+1. Make all changes in Coffeescript files, **not** JavaScript files.
+2. For feature changes, update both jQuery *and* Prototype versions
+3. Use `npm install -d` to install the correct development dependencies.
+4. Use `cake build` or `cake watch` to generate Chosen's JavaScript file and minified version.
+5. Don't touch the `VERSION` file